What Are The Reserves Used For?

 - Before the start of each financial year, the rates are proposed by the Boards of the investment entities, based on detailed study and assessments by investment professionals in the three entities, who also draw on a range of external expert views.

-- The Ministry of Finance undertakes a thorough review of the methodologies used by the investment entities to be assured that their approach is sound and the estimated long-term rates of return are reasonable.
-MOF will then propose the expected long-term real rates of return to be applied to the net assets invested by the investment entities for the President's concurrence.
+- The Ministry of Finance undertakes a thorough review of the methodologies used by the investment entities to ensure that their approaches are sound and the estimated long-term rates of return for the financial year are reasonable.
+MOF will then seek President's concurrence on the proposed ELTRROR to be applied to the net assets invested by the investment entities.

-- The President consults with the Council of Presidential Advisers (CPA) before deciding on whether to agree with the Government's proposal.
+- The President consults the Council of Presidential Advisers (CPA) before deciding on whether to agree with the Government's proposal.

 - After the close of the financial year, the Minister for Finance will certify to the President the amount of NIR that the Government has actually taken into the Budget, within the caps specified in the Constitution.

-Are we over-saving?
+Are we "over-saving"?

-- Our investment returns are subject to significant headwinds in the global investment environment – increasing geopolitical tensions, climate change, ageing populations, low productivity growth.
+Returns on our investments are not guaranteed.
+They are subject to significant headwinds in the global investment environment – increasing geopolitical tensions, climate change, ageing populations, low productivity growth.
+We cannot choose at will when to slow down or increase the pace of returns.

 Understand more about the Net Investment Return Contribution (NIRC) in the annual Budget.